OneMoreSummer/academic-kickstart/content/post/are-scholarships-cricket’s-biggest-red-herring/index.md

 And for the future?
 What is currently baked into the system, i.e. the professionals of the next 5 years are already within the system?
-State school percentages at Academy level are lower than the current professional cohort and U19 teams are packed with independently educated players.
+State school percentages at Academy level are lower than the current professional cohort and England U19 teams are packed with independently educated players.
 So perhaps the trend will continue.